Cataract Surgery in Houston & Bellaire, TX

 Thank you for choosing the experts!
 Dr. Collett performs numerous cataract surgeries a year to improve patients' vision and lifestyle.
 His surgical approach involves tailored plans to help maximize your eyesight.
 You can even reduce or eliminate the need for glasses and/or contacts!

 We offer modern solutions to meet the most demanding visual goals.
-It starts with state-of-the-art diagnostic instruments and ends with advanced surgical techniques.
+It starts with current diagnostic instruments and ends with advanced surgical techniques.
 Dr. Collett will guide you through the cataract surgery options that best suit your needs.
 Schedule an evaluation today.

 What are cataracts?